alan-turing-institute/hpc-landscape/DAWN/README.md

 1. [DDP Demo](./examples/ddp_multi_node): Intel’s example code, a DDP example based on Multi-GPU AI Training (Data-Parallel) with Intel&reg; Extension for PyTorch.
 2. [Multi Node Accelerate](./examples/multi_node_accelerate): An example using PyTorch accelerate to distribute training across multiple nodes.
-3. [Distributed lit-GPT](/examples/lit-gpt): Running the min-GPT code over multiple nodes using PyTorch Lightning.
+3. [Distributed lit-GPT](./examples/gpt_lightning): Running the min-GPT code over multiple nodes using PyTorch Lightning.

+## Hints and tips

+The [Hints and Tips](./hints-and-tips) directory contains a collection of useful information we've gathered while working with DAWN.

 ## Documentation

 For more information about using DAWN once you have access, see the following docs.

-DAWN info on Mathison: https://mathison.turing.ac.uk/page/3297

 DAWN documentation: https://docs.hpc.cam.ac.uk/hpc/user-guide/pvc.html

 Storage docs: https://docs.hpc.cam.ac.uk/storage/rds/

-Support: support@hpc.cam.ac.uk
+You can email Cambridge HPC at: support@hpc.cam.ac.uk